Today’s Wonder of the Day was inspired by Paul. Paul Wonders, “What are the Canary Islands named after?” Thanks for WONDERing with us, Paul!

 How does a few days on a tropical island paradise sound?
 Pretty good, right?
 Nothing but the sun's rays to warm your body and the soothing sounds of the sea to sing you to sleep as you nap on the beach…yes, please!

 The Canary Islands are an archipelago of eight islands off the northwest coast of Africa.
-Even though they're closer to Africa than Europe, the Canary Islands are a possession of Spain and a region of the European Union.
+Even though they're closer to Africa than Europe, the Canary Islands are part of Spain.
 Over 2 million residents call the Canary Islands home!

 But there are many other attractions, such as four national parks and a wide variety of interesting wildlife.
 For example, if you go diving off the coast of the Canary Islands, you might get a glimpse of the rare, endangered Loggerhead turtle.